CatchemAL/CatchemAlphaZero/README.md

 2. At each step, improve the current policy via MCTS - MCTS is a policy improvement operator
 3. Record the outcome of the match after the game is played to completion
 4. Play 100s of matches and batch the results together
-5. train the neural network against the match results.
+5. Train the neural network against the match results.
 In particular, learn an improved policy based on the MCTS.
-Additionally, improve the network's evaluation function by assigning a score {-1, 0, +1} to **each state** depnding upon the final outcome.
+Additionally, improve the network's evaluation function by assigning a score {-1, 0, +1} to **each state** depending upon the final outcome.

 If you'd like to train the network yourself, check out the command line interface below.